UCPath Payroll Questions

 Are checks mailed home during the pre-notification period before a direct deposit election takes effect?

 Setting up direct deposit may take up to one month and is subject to the payroll calendar.
 In some cases, a pay date may occur before a direct deposit is set up.
-In the event that this happens, the employees without direct deposit will receive their pay as a paper pay check mailed to their home address on file via deposit account or adding an additional direct deposit account and a pay date occurs before the new additional account is set up, you will continue to receive your pay via your original direct deposit account until the change takes effect.
+In the event that this happens, the employees without direct deposit will receive their pay as a paper pay check mailed to their home address on file.
+If you make changes to an existing direct deposit account and a pay date occurs before the new/additional account is set up, you will continue to receive your pay via your original direct deposit account until the change takes effect.

 There will be no changes to pay dates.
 Pay dates will remain the same for both monthly and bi-weekly employees.

 Yes, after go-live, you can elect up to three (3) Direct Deposit accounts at different financial institutions.